ttapers/docs/markdown/reference/dash/api.md

 #### Clock.currentTime()

 Returns a formatted time string (hh:mm:ss), where hh is the hour, mm is the minute and ss is the second.
-If the clock has not beed set, this will be the epoch time plus the time lapse since the Dash was powered on.
+If the clock has not been set, this will be the epoch time plus the time lapse since the Dash was powered on.

 **Parameters:** None